Nutriadmin/hipaa-training/source/sections/your-summary-HIPAA-responsibilities/system-access.md

 5. Ensure your personal workstation is set to log you off and / or lock if you step away from it.
 6. Do not use your laptop for any illegal or harmful activities.
 If you're not sure, don't do it.

+## Malware and software

+As a general rule, it is very likely that you will be issued a computer that already has all the software you need to work installed.
+If you think you need any additional software, you must request permission from your manager or from the Security Officer before installing any programs.
+This rule applies to:

+- Desktop applications
+- Web browser plugins
+- Online or web applications
+- Apps in a phone or portable device
+- Plugins or add-ons to online services
+- Any other software that may in some way have access to certain components of your system (e.g. personal data, voice controls, etc)

+Your computer should have an antivirus installed (if you cannot find it, please contact the Security Officer immediately).
+The antivirus should run periodical scans and protect and warn you against potential malware threats.

+There are many ways in which malware can infect your computer, and you should be aware of these and prevent them from occurring.
+Some of the most common examples are:
+- Opening email attachments (contact the Security Officer before opening any attachments originating from outside NutriAdmin)
+- Downloading software (that's why we have the above rule to not download software unless pre-approved by NutriAdmin's Security Officer)
+- Inserting usb drives, cds, and other removable media in your computer (you shouldn't need to do this as part of your job.
+If you require to use external media, please contact the Security Officer and obtain authorization)

+## Unsecure networks and traveling

+It is prohibited to connect your laptop to any public WiFi network (e.g. in a cafeteria or airport).
+Public networks are insecure and vulnerable, and your data could be compromised (e.g. Man in the middle attacks).
+As a general rule, you shouldn't bring your workstation outside the office.
+If you are traveling and need to bring your computer along, you should:

+- Obtain authorization from the Security Officer
+- Switch off bluetooth, WiFi connectivity, and setup airplane mode in your computer
+- Work offline and keep your computer offline for the duration of your trip

+You may use the network connectivity functionality in your computer once you arrive at a secure work location again